callenb/callenb.github.io/_drafts/esther-solomons.md

 Esther Solomons was one of my four great-grandmothers.
 My Mum told me Esther was married to a Hairdresser called Jack Lichtenstein, both of whom died before she was born.
 In actual fact, the only thing that has turned out to be true was Jack being a Hairdresser.

-Esther's parents [Jacob and Hannah Solomons](/2021/04/18/jacob-and-hannah-solomons/) left the Pale of Settlement
+Esther's parents [Jacob and Hannah Solomons](/2021/04/18/jacob-and-hannah-solomons/) most likely came to England from the Suwalki region of Poland no later than 1880.
+Suwalki was not in the Pale of Settlement